dcneese/numerical-laplace/README.md

 Throwing in a few different charge configurations and two different numerical solvers, I create some demos to show what the fields 'look' like and how the solvers find them from boundary conditions.

-The `.ipynb` file is too large to display in github (55 MB), so I'll link a colab [here](https://drive.google.com/file/d/1PSdzmw8XdQVFKSWe4k2Q_87mc_EmFD6G/view?usp=sharing) for convenient viewing.
+The `.ipynb` file is too large to display in github (55 MB - mostly due to large animations), so I'll link a colab [here](https://drive.google.com/file/d/1PSdzmw8XdQVFKSWe4k2Q_87mc_EmFD6G/view?usp=sharing) for convenient viewing.

 This project is licensed under the MIT license.